Feline arterial thromboembolism

-Feline arterial thromboembolism (FATE syndrome) (German: Feline arterielle Thromboembolie) is a disease of the domestic cat in which blood clots (thrombi) block arteries, causing severe circulatory problems.
-Relative to the total number of feline patients, the disease is rare, but relatively common in cats with heart disease: about one-sixth of cats with heart disease are affected.
+Feline arterial thromboembolism (FATE syndrome) (Feline arterielle Thromboembolie) is a disease of the domestic cat in which blood clots (thrombi) block arteries, causing severe circulatory problems.
+The disease is rare, relative to the total number of feline patients, but is relatively common in cats with heart disease: about one-sixth of cats with heart disease are affected.
 Heart disease is the most common underlying cause of arterial thromboembolism.
-It leads to the formation of blood clots in the heart, which leave it with the bloodstream and obstruct larger blood vessels, in cats mainly the aorta at the outlet of the two external iliac arteries.
+It leads to the formation of blood clots in the heart, which move into the bloodstream and obstruct larger arteries.
+In cats, the blockage mainly affects the aorta at the outlet of the two external iliac arteries.
 Arterial thromboembolism occurs suddenly and is very painful.
 The blockage of the terminal portion of the aorta results in an undersupply of blood to the hind legs.
-The result is paralysis, cold hind extremities and later severe tissue damage.
+The result is paralysis, coldness of the rear extremities and, later, severe tissue damage.
 Rarely, other blood vessels are also affected; the symptoms of failure then depend on the supply area of the affected artery.
-Since drug thrombolysis in cats does not achieve satisfactory results, the focus today is on the self-dissolution of the clot by the body's own repair processes.
-Accompanying pain therapy and thrombosis prevention are performed and the underlying disease is treated.
-The mortality of arterial thromboembolism in cats is very high.
-Fifty to 60% of affected animals are euthanized without attempted treatment, and only one-quarter to one-third of animals survive such an event.
+Since drug thrombolysis in cats does not achieve satisfactory results, therapeutic focus is on the self-dissolution of the clot by the body's own repair processes.
+Pain management and thrombosis prevention are performed while the underlying disease is treated.
+The mortality of arterial thromboembolism in cats is very high: 50 to 60% of affected animals are euthanized without attempted treatment, and only one-quarter to one-third of animals survive such an event.
 In about half of the recovered cats, thromboembolism recurs despite anticoagulation prophylaxis.